resalt-dev/resalt/README.md

 # RESALT

-Resalt is a free, open-source, self-hosted, web-based SaltStack administration and monitoring panel.
+Resalt is a free, open-source, self-hosted, web-based administration and monitoring panel for SaltStack.

-> *Resalt is a word play from "Result" and "Salt".*
+> *Resalt is a word play from "salt" and "result".*

 ## 🔧 Set-up